 After seeing some amazing interest in producer/director Matt Spease’s Then The Night Comes, Stu and I decided we needed to review another one of Dark Night Film’s recent movies, Mark of Death.

-The latest sequel to his Evil On Queen Street series of films, a lengthy series of movies which stretches back to seventeen years ago, Mark of Death follows the return of the character of Nick Wilson (played by Matt Spease).
+The latest sequel to his Evil On Queen Street series of films, a lengthy series of movies which stretches back to seventeen years ago, Mark of Death is a horror film that follows the return of the character of Nick Wilson (played by Matt Spease).

 Hailee Mason as Nicole Francis Wilson